 Are you looking for ways to travel the world safely from your living room?
 Are you interested in hearing about what mission looks like during this time of COVID-19?

 Karen Bortvedt Estrada is now hosting #MeetAMissionerMonday, a series of Facebook and YouTube Live conversations with Maryknoll lay missioners around the globe.
 Karen’s guests from around the world share experiences and insights from their ministries.
 Karen is a returned Maryknoll lay missioner herself (Class of 2013, Cambodia) and currently serves as the recruitment and relationship manager of Maryknoll Lay Missioners,

-Upcoming episodes on migration:
+Upcoming episode on migration:

 Here are links to previous episodes: